spookylukey/django-views-the-right-way/source/detail-view.rst

 Finally, you still need to step 3 — which is the only step needed if you didn't have “convention over configuration” to deal with.

-So these typing-savers hurt maintenance, and therefore hurt your project because most software development is maintenance.
-If you do use CBVs, do yourself a favour and always add ``template_name``, even if you are sticking to the naming convention as I have done here.
+So for both experts and people with less knowledge these typing-savers hurt maintenance, and therefore hurt your project because most software development is maintenance.
+If you do use CBVs, and even if you are convinced only experts will be maintaining, and you are sticking to the naming convention, you will still do yourself a favour if you always add ``template_name``.

 The same “convention over configuration” logic is also present in the way ``DetailView`` looks up its object: it looks for a named URL parameter called